-1. We draw your attention to note 2 of the accompanying Financial Statements wherein As at March 31, 2022 the company has excess of current liabilities over current assets of AED 683,388/- (P.Y.
-AED 698,538/-).
+1. We draw your attention to note 2 of the accompanying Financial Statements wherein As at March 31, 2023 the company has excess of current liabilities over current assets of AED 725,974/- (P.Y.
+AED 683,388/-), the operating cash flow of negative AED 56,239 (P.Y.
+AED 24,336) and the Net Loss of the company is AED 83,774 (P.Y.
+Net profit of AED 13,077).
 These factors may have an impact on the company's ability to continue as a going concern.
 However, the financial statements of the company have been prepared on a going concern basis as the company's major current liabilities are towards the holding company and shareholders project better revenues and cash flows in the next years and also confirm to provide the necessary financial support for the next 12 months from the date of the report to enable it to continue its operations and discharge its obligations when they fall due.

-Our opinion is not modified in respect of the matter emphasized.
+Our opinion is not modified in respect of the matter emphasized